 Not checking blind spots

 Many people choose to simply plead guilty to reckless driving charges in Virginia.
 You should really speak to an attorney before doing anything to make sure you aren't admitting to something that could easily be dismissed or reduced, saving you thousands of dollars and a permanent criminal record.
 By calling our law firm, we can address some of the following most frequently asked questions.

 Will I go to jail if convicted of reckless driving?

 Will a reckless driving charge put points on my driving record?
 How many?

-Can I still get security clearance with a reckless driving charge?
+Can I still get a security clearance with a reckless driving charge?

-Will my charge be dismissed with successful completion of driving school?
+Will my charge be dismissed for successful completion of driving school?

 How severe are the penalties associated with Virginia reckless driving law?

 How can a police officer issue me a reckless driving citation if I crashed my own car?